 I once played the “Name Game” with a woman named Renee.
 Her name means “born again.”
 You will be surprised how many people’s names tie back to scriptural themes and topics and people.
 Here’s a video illustration of the “Name Game.”

 Rebus puzzles are word pictures that represent a common phrase.
 People are intrigued by the puzzle.
 You can provide a few hints to help them solve the puzzle.
-Then you bridge to spiritual matters.
+Once you have the conversation going, it is easier bridge to spiritual matters.

 Simple Magic Tricks Can Open a Conversation

-7. People with Tattoos: If you see a tattoo, give the person a compliment and ask a question about it.
+8. People with Tattoos: If you see a tattoo, give the person a compliment and ask a question about it.
 You can say, “I like your tattoos.
 Which one is your favorite?”
 Many tattoos are about lost relatives and some are about death.
 They beg the question: “What do you think happens after you die?”
-Gerald (pic) had a tattoo of a coffin on one arm and Mary on the other.
+John (pic) had over 100 tattoos on his body so he had plenty of stories to share.

 9. People Wearing a T-shirt with a Point of View: Maybe they are wearing a T-shirt featuring the University of Kentucky, marijuana, or a rap artist.
 I just say, “I like your T-shirt.
 Are you a fan of…”